Korean Grilled Neobiani Beef Patties

 3. 3

-Divide into 8 portions and shape into thin oval patties.
+Divide the mixture into 8 portions and shape each one into a flat oval patty.

 4. 4